createdotnet/wdk/pages/tutorials/05dynamic-styling.md

 You'll need to use our WDK Tags to make your template compatible with Create's dynamic styling.

-WDK Tags are only processed on index.html so you'll need to declare the CSS in the `<head>` of your document.
+WDK Tags are only processed on index.html and cannot be placed in a seperate .CSS file.
+You willll need to declare the CSS in the `<head>` of your document within '<style></style>' tags.

 ##Example